 Appointment of Staff and Induction of Volunteers

-Excellent attendance is expected of all children, but when children are unwell parents are asked to confirm absence by telephone immediately.
+Excellent attendance is expected of all children, but when children are unwell parents are asked to confirm absence by telephone or email before Registration closes.
 If there is no notification, we have a policy of phoning home to ascertain each child’s whereabouts.
 The school works closely with the Local Authority’s Welfare officer on the rare occasions when a child’s attendance and punctuality causes concern

 We discourage authorised absence during term time for holidays.

 We are committed to healthy eating.
 KSI are provided with fruit at break time and KS2 encouraged to bring fruit snacks.
 We are continually reviewing our meal time provision taking into account the views of the parents and the children.

 Behaviour and Anti Bullying